tperry2x-uk/OpenXTalk-Community-DPE/docs/contributing_to_docs.md

 https://github.com/livecode/livecode/blob/develop-9.0/docs/dictionary/command/accept.lcdoc

-Either go directly to the community docs branch URL (https://github.com/livecode/livecode/tree/develop-9.0) or if you are on the main LiveCode repository page, select 'develop-9.0' from the branch dropdown menu:
+Either go directly to the community docs branch URL (https://github.com/livecode/livecode/tree/develop-9.0) or if you are on the main repository page, select 'develop-9.0' from the branch dropdown menu:

 ![](images/branch-dropdown.png)

 You should see that the develop-9.0 branch is selected both in the label of the dropdown and the url of your browser.

 ![](images/develop-branch.png)